 Being a server means serving God and God’s people at Mass.
 That is what makes serving Mass worth doing and worth doing well.
 Mass servers are welcome members of the liturgy’s “team,” along with greeters, musicians, presider, lectors and Eucharistic ministers.
-Girls and boys who belong to the parish and are in fifth through eighth grade are trained to serve on the altar at St. Paul’s.
+Girls and boys who belong to the parish and are in fifth grade and older are trained to serve on the altar at St. Paul’s.
 Servers are:

 For information on becoming an altar server: